-The Company purchases capacity, or ASMs, generated by the Company's wholly owned regional air carriers and the capacity of Air Wisconsin Airlines Corporation ("Air Wisconsin"), Republic Airline Inc. ("Republic"), Mesa Airlines, Inc. ("Mesa") and Chautauqua Airlines, Inc. ("Chautauqua") in certain markets.
-The Company's wholly owned regional air carriers, Air Wisconsin, Republic, Mesa and Chautauqua operate regional jet aircraft in these markets as part of US Airways Express.
+The Company purchases capacity, or ASMs, generated by the Company's wholly owned regional air carriers and the capacity of Air Wisconsin Airlines Corporation ("Air Wisconsin"), Republic Airline Inc. ("Republic"), Mesa Airlines, Inc. ("Mesa"), Chautauqua Airlines, Inc. ("Chautauqua") and SkyWest Airlines, Inc. ("SkyWest") in certain markets.
+The Company's wholly owned regional air carriers, Air Wisconsin, Republic, Mesa, Chautauqua and SkyWest operate regional aircraft in these markets as part of US Airways Express.
 The Company classifies revenues generated from transportation on these carriers as Express passenger revenues.
 Liabilities related to tickets sold by the Company for travel on these air carriers are also included in the Company's air traffic liability and are subsequently relieved in the same manner as described above.